 You traverse a stone staircase, its twisting trail leading into a dark abyss.
 A monstrous creature leaps from an alcove in the wall, its talons flailing as you side step and plunge a dagger into its feathered thorax.
 You triumphantly step forward as a boulder emerges from the darkness.
 You step into the alcove, the boulder passes and you emerge through the darkness into the light of a bonfire.

 This is Dark Souls – and this is a life-long lesson taught only through death.

 Continue reading “Dark Souls – a life lesson learned only through death”

 Resident Evil 7: an experience heralded by many as a return to form.
 Specifically, a first-person mutation of the series’ original form.
 Hallways, herbs, pistols, shotguns, puzzles – Capcom’s latest scare-fest is a slow-paced trek through a veritable house of horrors.

 Absent from the list of things many consider ‘classic Resi’ is the series’ pervading sense of tragedy, something that’s almost impossible to itemise.
 A half-decent crack at it might include its foreboding musical score, its identifiably human foes and those small, seemingly inconsequential notes.

-Continue reading “A crumpled blog post: the untold tragedies of Capcom’s house of horrors”
+Continue reading “The untold tragedies of Capcom’s house of horrors”